 Powell, Arthur E. The Astral Body and Other Astral Phenomena.
 Wheaton: Theosophical Publishing House, 1996 .

 ———.
 The Mental Body.
 Adyar: Theosophical Publishing House, 2000.

 Tristan, Pierre.
 “Malcolm X in Mecca,” About.com, Dec.
 26, 2015; http://middleeast.about.com/od/religionsectarianism/a/me080220b.htm; accessed June 14, 2016.

-Richard Smoley’s latest book, How God Became God: What Scholars Are Really Saying about God and the Bible, was reviewed in Quest, summer 2016.
+Richard Smoley’s latest book, How God Became God: What Scholars Are Really Saying about God and the Bible, was reviewed in Quest, summer 2016, and is available now.